What Is Financial Spread Betting Leverage and Margin?

 What is spread betting margin?

-Margin is spread betting is essentially the minimum deposit that the broker requires for you to open positions.
+Margin is essentially the minimum deposit that the broker requires for you to open positions.

 It acts as collateral for the borrowed money you receive when you enter the market.